Back to NetMore Guide

 What sellers see from these settings

-The public calculator can show a live results section before the full breakdown.
-That section now explains the projected difference, monthly seller-financing income, total interest earned, and term.
+The public property analyzer can show a live results section before the full breakdown.
+That section now explains the projected difference, monthly creative financing income, total interest earned, and term.

-The full breakdown keeps the address available in the header when present, and the address can be expanded and edited there.
+The full breakdown keeps the address available in the header when present, and editable scenarios can expand that address control from the breakdown header.
 Address ZIP data is derived from the verified Google address metadata instead of being shown as a separate public helper line.

 Use clear seller-facing language

 Shorter, concrete wording usually works better than technical phrasing.
-The strongest calculator pages explain the tradeoff: cash now compared with projected income, interest, and total received over time.
+The strongest property analyzer pages explain the tradeoff: cash now compared with projected income, interest, and total received over time.

 Educational use only